Finding Y Intercept With Two Points

 The y-intercept is the point where a line crosses the y-axis on a coordinate plane.
 It is the value of y when x is equal to zero.
-So knowing the y-intercept is essential because it is a key component in defining a linear equation, typically expressed in the slope-intercept form: y = mx + b, where m is the slope and b is the y-intercept.
+In real terms, knowing the y-intercept is essential because it is a key component in defining a linear equation, typically expressed in the slope-intercept form: y = mx + b, where m is the slope and b is the y-intercept.
 When you have two points, you essentially have two pieces of information about the line's position, which, when combined, allows you to determine both the slope and the y-intercept.

 Comprehensive Overview